 Game Count in Zambezi

-I recently participated in IRDNC’s wildlife census activity in the Zambezi Region of Namibia, the far northeast corner of the county, at the tip of the extended thin finger of land squeezed between Zambia and Botswana.
-After a 3-day long road journey from Arandis, hitchhiking about 8 hours a day, the transformation of terrain and population density made evident those words from the national anthem: “contrasting, beautiful Namibia.”
-Green, Trees and Water – things I don’t often seen in the desert!
-Continue reading “Game Count in Zambezi”
+I recently participated in IRDNC’s wildlife census in the Zambezi Region of Namibia, the far northeast corner of the country, at the tip of the extended, thin finger of land squeezed between Zambia and Botswana.
+After a 3-day road journey from Arandis, hitchhiking about 8 hours a day, the transformation of terrain and population density made evident the words of the national anthem: “contrasting, beautiful Namibia.”
+Green, Trees, and Water – things I don’t often see in the desert!

 This happens in Namibia ALL the time!